Getting out of Debt

 Options other than debt consolidation may include debt settlement, credit counseling and debt management.

 One method of debt settlement is when you contact creditors or collectors on your own to try to negotiate a settlement.
 Generally, you agree to pay a smaller balance than what you owe.
 Creditors agree to this because getting something is better than getting nothing.
-There are also companies that do debt settlement for you.
+Some companies do debt settlement for you.
 Approach them yourself.
 Companies that try to solicit your services could be scammers.

 You might want to consider credit counseling.
 A counselor talks with you about how to manage expenses and debt, and you may feel less alone as you tackle your debt.
 Aim to find a nonprofit counselor and be sure you understand the fees and services offered.